GW231109_235456: A Sub-threshold Binary Neutron Star Merger in the LIGO-Virgo-KAGRA O4a Observing Run?: Results

-We consider two priors on the source properties: a low-spin prior with $|\chi| \leq \LSSpinPriorUpperBound$ and a high-spin prior with $|\chi| \leq \HighSpinPriorUpperBound$, both assuming isotropic spin distributions.
-The detector-frame chirp mass $\mathcal{M}^\mathrm{det}$ is restricted to $1.30$ \,\text{--}\, $1.31$, as informed by the search, and the detector-frame component masses $m_1^\mathrm{det}$ and $m_2^\mathrm{det}$ are limited to $0.3$ \,\text{--}\, $5.0$ with a mass ratio constraint of $m_2/m_1 \geq 1/8$; further discussion of these parameters in the context of \ac{BNS} mergers can be found in the parameter-estimation results for GW170817 \citep{LIGOScientific:2018hze}.
-The masses presented in Table~\ref{table:detection_candidate} have been converted from the detector-frame through a redshift inferred from the measured luminosity distance and a cosmology from~\cite{Planck:2015fie,Astropy:2022ucr}.
-As this is a \ac{BNS}-targeted search, we also account for tidal deformation of the \acp{NS} by adopting a uniform prior on the symmetric combination, $\Lambda_S = \tfrac{1}{2}(\Lambda_1 + \Lambda_2)$, in the range $0$–$5000$ and assume a common equation-of-state-independent relation between the individual \ac{NS} tidal deformabilities $\Lambda_1$ and $\Lambda_2$~\citep{Yagi:2015pkc, Chatziioannou:2018vzf}, which are in turn also constrained to the range $0$–$5000$.
-The posterior of $\Lambda_S$ spans the entire prior range, but excludes values above \HSLambdaSymmetricNinetyPercentile \,(\LSLambdaSymmetricNinetyPercentile) at a $90\%$ credible level for the high-spin (low-spin) prior.
-Additionally, this constraint can be reformulated into a bound on the combined dimensionless tidal deformability~\citep{LIGOScientific:2017vwq},
+We consider two priors on the source properties: a low-spin prior with $|\chi| \leq \LowSpinPriorUpperBound$ and a high-spin prior with $|\chi| \leq \HighSpinPriorUpperBound$, both assuming isotropic spin distributions.
+The detector-frame chirp mass $\mathcal{M}^\mathrm{det}$ is restricted to the range $1.30~M_\odot$ to $1.31~M_\odot$, as informed by the search, while the detector-frame component masses, $m_1^\mathrm{det}$ and $m_2^\mathrm{det}$, are limited to the range $0.3~M_\odot$ to $5.0~M_\odot$ with a mass-ratio constraint of $q \geq 1/8$.
+Further discussion of these parameters in the context of \ac{BNS} mergers can be found in the parameter-estimation results for GW170817 \citep{LIGOScientific:2018hze}.
+The masses reported in Table~\ref{table:detection_candidate} have been converted from their observed detector-frame values to source-frame values using the redshift inferred from the measured luminosity distance and a cosmology from~\cite{Planck:2015fie, Astropy:2022ucr}.
+Figure~\ref{fig:mass_posterior} shows the posterior distributions of the binary component masses, $m_1$ and $m_2$, for both spin priors.

+As this is a \ac{BNS}-targeted search, we account for tidal deformation of the neutron stars by adopting a uniform prior on the symmetric combination, $\Lambda_S = \tfrac{1}{2}(\Lambda_1 + \Lambda_2)$, in the range $0$ to $5000$.
+We also assume a common, equation-of-state-independent relation between the individual neutron star tidal deformabilities, $\Lambda_1$ and $\Lambda_2$~\citep{Yagi:2015pkc, Chatziioannou:2018vzf}, which are likewise constrained to $0$–$5000$.
+The posterior of $\Lambda_S$ spans the full prior range but excludes values above \HSLambdaSymmetricNinetyPercentile \,(\LSLambdaSymmetricNinetyPercentile) at a $90\%$ credible level for the high-spin (low-spin) prior.
+Additionally, this constraint can be reformulated into a bound on the combined dimensionless tidal deformability~\citep{LIGOScientific:2017vwq}:

+By reweighting the inferred posterior distributions of $\tilde{\Lambda}$ to correspond to a uniform prior over $\tilde{\Lambda}$ itself, we obtain a one-sided upper bound of \HSLambdaTildeNinetyPercentileReweightBinaryLove \,(\LSLambdaTildeNinetyPercentileReweightBinaryLove) at a $90\%$ credible level for the high-spin (low-spin) prior.
+Higher-order tidal parameters are less well constrained in this analysis due to the absence of an electromagnetic counterpart, as this event was identified in a high-latency search.